fuchsianet/fuchsia/README.md

 1. You will need to install Golang and add it to your ```$PATH``` variable, We recommend running go version go1.10.8 or greater
 2. Clone this repository
     * then ```cd``` into it
-    * Run ```make all``` this will create all the aerum binaries necessary to run go-aerum within the ```./build/bin``` folder
+    * Run ```make all``` this will create all the fuchsia binaries necessary to run fuchsia within the ```./build/bin``` folder
     * It will be necessary to also add this path to your operating systems ```$PATH``` variable.
 3. Next create a folder somewhere on your os and name it appropriately - it will be your data directory holding all the chains data including keystores for whatever accounts you generate.
 It will be used during genesis creation with the ```--datadir``` flag
-4. Next up you will need to get the Genesis file from Aerums S3 storage [HERE](https://s3-eu-west-1.amazonaws.com/aerum-assets/genesis/mainnet/genesis.json) or, alternatively, if you wish to develop with our testnet you can also get the testnet genesis from [HERE](https://s3-eu-west-1.amazonaws.com/aerum-assets/genesis/testnet/genesis.json).
+4. Next up you will need to get the Genesis file from Fuchsia S3 storage [HERE](https://s3-eu-west-1.amazonaws.com/aerum-assets/genesis/mainnet/genesis.json) or, alternatively, if you wish to develop with our testnet you can also get the testnet genesis from [HERE](https://s3-eu-west-1.amazonaws.com/aerum-assets/genesis/testnet/genesis.json).
 5. Initialise the genesis using the following command:
-    * ```aerum --datadir /your/datadir init genesis.json```
+    * ```fuchsia --datadir /your/datadir init genesis.json```
-    * (Optional) If you wish to create an account at this stage you can also do that using ```aerum --datadir /your/datadir account new```  and typing your password when prompted
+    * (Optional) If you wish to create an account at this stage you can also do that using ```fuchsia --datadir /your/datadir account new```  and typing your password when prompted
-    * (Optional) Aerum's infrastructure team also recommend another step which greatly helps P2P discovery of your node, place a file inside of the --datadir directory within the folder called ```/your/datadir/aerum``` and call it called ```static-nodes.json``` use either the Mainnet Bootnodes which can be found [HERE](https://s3-eu-west-1.amazonaws.com/aerum-assets/genesis/mainnet/static-nodes.json) or the Testnet Bootnodes which can be found [HERE](https://s3-eu-west-1.amazonaws.com/aerum-assets/genesis/testnet/static-nodes.json)
+    * (Optional) Fuchsia's infrastructure team also recommend another step which greatly helps P2P discovery of your node, place a file inside of the --datadir directory within the folder called ```/your/datadir/fuchsia``` and call it called ```static-nodes.json``` use either the Mainnet Bootnodes which can be found [HERE](https://s3-eu-west-1.amazonaws.com/aerum-assets/genesis/mainnet/static-nodes.json) or the Testnet Bootnodes which can be found [HERE](https://s3-eu-west-1.amazonaws.com/aerum-assets/genesis/testnet/static-nodes.json)
-6. The next step we will provide you with a startup script that will start a standard Aerum node which can be used as a gateway with which you can connect to locally.
+6. The next step we will provide you with a startup script that will start a standard Fuchsia node which can be used as a gateway with which you can connect to locally.
-    * (Optional) Another tip from the Aerum Engineering team it is important to specify the correct external IP of your machine, to simplify this install the ```dig``` command line utility and use our script below it will automatically populate your external IP for you and vastly help with P2P Discovery.
+    * (Optional) Another tip from the Fuchsia Engineering team it is important to specify the correct external IP of your machine, to simplify this install the ```dig``` command line utility and use our script below it will automatically populate your external IP for you and vastly help with P2P Discovery.

 ### Install Dig
 ```